 Chinese quantum computer declared a million times greater than Sycamore

 In June 2020, a team of Chinese researchers successfully simultaneously transmitted quantum encryption keys to two ground stations in China located more than 1,120km apart.
 China has also built the world’s first quantum satellite and the longest quantum communications networks for restricted industrial uses.

 As advancements in quantum computing continue, some of the most widely used forms of encryption today could also be threatened.
-Quantum computers could break current encryption methods such as RSA as quickly as it takes to toast a piece of bread.
+Quantum computers could break current encryption methods, such as RSA, as quickly as it takes to toast a piece of bread.

-Last year, a team of Chinese scientists set a record with the quantum computer Jiuzhang that calculated in 200 seconds a problem that would have taken Chinese supercomputer Sunway TaihuLight, the fourth fastest in the world, 2.5 billion years to complete.
+Last year, a team of Chinese scientists set a record with the quantum computer Jiuzhang that calculated in 200 seconds a problem that would have taken the Chinese supercomputer Sunway TaihuLight, the fourth fastest in the world, 2.5 billion years to complete.

 Why is ‘quantum underwear’ being sold in China?

 In the ever-evolving cat-and-mouse game of cryptography, researchers are now looking to advance encryption schemes that are resistant to attacks from quantum computers.

 Other countries are also looking to take leading positions in quantum science and technology, with the US, European Union and Britain all publishing their own plans in recent years.

 Companies elsewhere are also already using quantum technology in phones and telecommunications.
 Samsung released a 5G smartphone in May last year that includes a quantum random number-generating chipset as an extra layer of security.
 Britain‘s BT Group and Toshiba’s European unit also announced last October the deployment of a 6-kilometer quantum-secure network between two local research institutes.